Kotoric1/Hw0/README.md

 # Hw0
-For testing my code:\n
+For testing my code:
-For problem 1 I usede the arrhythmia.data , change the path to your local path for arrhythmia.data and it will work For problem 2 I use the data after runned by the function in problem 1 For problem 3 I use the data after runned by th function in problem 2c which is discard_missing For problem 4 I used the data from train.csv, change the path to your local path fo train.csv and it will work For problem 5, I used the data after runned by th function in problem 2c which is discard_missing
+For problem 1 I usede the arrhythmia.data , change the path to your local path for arrhythmia.data and it will work
+For problem 2 I use the data after runned by the function in problem 1
+For problem 3 I use the data after runned by th function in problem 2c which is discard_missing For problem 4 I used the data from train.csv, change the path to your local path fo train.csv and it will work For problem 5, I used the data after runned by th function in problem 2c which is discard_missing